allenai/winogrande/README.md

     ├── train_[xs,s,m,l,xl]-labels.lst     # answer labels for training sets
     ├── dev.jsonl                          # development set
     ├── dev-labels.lst                     # answer labels for development set
-    ├── test.jsonl                         # test set
+    └── test.jsonl                         # test set
-    ├── sample-submissions-labels.lst      # example submission file for leaderboard
-    └── eval.py                            # evaluation script

 You can use `train_*.jsonl` for training models and `dev` for validation.
 Please note that labels are not included in `test.jsonl`.
-To evaluate your models on `test` set, make a submission to our [leaderboard](https://leaderboard.allenai.org/winogrande/submissions/public).

 ## Run experiments